peerindex/geocoder/README.md

  - Primarily meant for location entered as free text.
 It doesn't work well with longer texts (like articles).
  - Only works to town level (no support for street address)
  - Language agnostic (but your mileage may vary for non-English texts)
+ - Best used for things on the web, like Twitter (it uses population data adjusted for online activity)

 ####Output
  - Here is an example output with comment